-The FCLB is not a government agency, does not represent the interests of chiropractic trade organizations, their members nor the patients they serve and furthermore this language represents a threat to public health.
+The FCLB is not a government agency, does not represent the interests of chiropractic trade organizations (like the PSCA), their members nor the patients they serve and furthermore this language represents a threat to public health.
 We encourage other state associations, chiropractic technique organizations, malpractice companies, and chiropractic educational programs to join us in rejecting this Resolution.”

 The PSCA will continue to support and promote Chiropractic centered on the location, analysis, and correction of vertebral subluxation (LACVS) with the ability to use X-ray in South Carolina and nationally.